Raheelachand/Raheelachand/README.md

 **PhD Researcher @ University of Turku | AI for Games • Game Analytics • Data-Centric AI | Former Unity Developer**

-I'm a PhD researcher at the **University of Turku** exploring how AI can better understand games, players, and game development.
-My research combines **large-scale game datasets**, **machine learning**, and **explainable AI** to build intelligent systems that support evidence-based decision making in games.

-Before starting my PhD, I worked as a **Unity developer**, building commercial mobile games and interactive systems.
-Today, I combine that industry experience with research, developing datasets, analytical frameworks, and AI-driven tools for game development.

 ## Research Interests

 * AI for Games